ElectricalGang

 The suspension insulator consists mainly of two parts one is the cross arm and the other is the insulator which we also know as the disc insulator.
 With the number of Metalink links.
 Suspension insulators or suspension strings are developed by attaching a number of closed insulators in series using metallic links.
 In which the conductor is suspended by the lowest insulator and the top of the insulator is protected by a cross arm.
 This type of insulator is specially used for overhead transmission lines.

-Also Read: What are Conductors and Insulators | Examples Of Conductors and Insulators | Applications Of Conductors and Insulators
+Suggested Read: What are Conductors and Insulators | Examples Of Conductors and Insulators

 String Efficiency Derivation: